Breathe.

 Cozy ritual: Golden milk at night.

 See that glow?
 Hands wrapped around warmth.
 Cinnamon stick nearby.
-That's comfort doing double duty.
+That's comfortable doing double duty.

 Vitamins A, C, E, and folate.
 Beta-carotene for strong linings.